Australia: The Ultimate Adventure Guide

 • Melbourne to Cairns: 2,800 km

-Rule of thumb: Flying between major regions is essential unless you have several weeks for a dedicated road trip.
+Rule of thumb: Flying between major regions is essential unless you have several weeks for dedicated road trips.
+Internal flights with Qantas, Virgin Australia, and budget carriers make continent-spanning itineraries feasible.

 Best Time to Visit